excalidraw/excalidraw-blog/content/blog/webex-integration/index.md

 image: webex.png
 ---

-Collaborate with colleagues using Excalidraw whiteboard directly in your Webex meetings.
+Collaborate using Excalidraw whiteboard directly in your Webex meetings.

 <!-- end -->